-These are students attending Concordia on a part-time basis who are not working toward a degree, certificate, or credential.
+These are students attending CUI on a part-time basis who are not working toward a degree, certificate, or credential.
 These students must complete a Guest Application for non-degree course work through the Office of the Registrar before registering for classes.
-Credit for these courses cannot be applied toward a degree, certificate, or credential until these students have completed the application process through the Office of Undergraduate Admissions.
+Credit for these courses cannot be applied toward a degree, certificate, or credential until these students have completed the application process through the appropriate admissions office.